 Studying at top engineering colleges in Germany equips students with crucial technical skills and provides excellent career opportunities through internships and research collaborations.

-In fact, Indian students in Germany grew by 15.1% over the past year, reaching 49,483 in the Winter Semester, making them the largest international student group for the 2nd year in a row.
+In fact, Indian students in Germany grew by 20% over the past year, reaching ~59,000 in Winter Semester 2024/25, making them the largest international student group in Germany — surpassing China at 38,600 (per the DAAD/DZHW Wissenschaft weltoffen 2025 report).
 Most are enrolled in engineering, followed by law.

 This combination of studying engineering at top German colleges and experiencing rich cultural immersion makes Germany an ideal destination for Indian students.